inveniosoftware/training/08-data-models-from-scratch/README.md

     + search_index='authors',
     ```

 By doing this we told Invenio to register our new schema and mapping.
 We are also defining the name of the Elasticsearch index which will be created to enable author search.

 ## Step 4: External representation: loaders and serializers

-So far we have a new extension which defines how our data model is **stored** and **searchable**, but have not yet provided means to transform this data when its received or served by Invenio.
+So far we have a new extension which defines how our data model is **stored** and **searchable**, but have not yet provided means to transform this data when it's received or served by Invenio.
 To do so, we will introduce two new concepts: **loaders** whose responsibility is to transform incoming data to the internal format, and **serializers** which will be in charge of transforming the internal data to a different format, based on our needs.

 ### Actions